Professor of Art History

 B.A., Oberlin College

-Penny Jolly teaches Skidmore's courses on medieval art from the early Christian period through the Gothic, as well as on Renaissance Italy and northern Europe; additionally, she offers a course on the history of European dress and hair from the Renaissance through the present.
-Her research focuses particularly on the 15th century, especially the work of Jan van Eyck and Rogier van der Weyden, and involves topics such as hair and dress, including a study of earrings and the meaning of body air in art; imagery involving gender, especially as related to breastfeeding, birthing and childhood; Adam and Eve narratives; and the iconography of Mary Magdalene in northern Europe in the 15th and 16th centuries.
-With regard to the latter, she is writing a book tentatively titled The Pregnant Magdalene: The Birth and Death of a Motif.
+Penny Jolly teaches Skidmore's courses on European medieval art from the early Christian period through the Gothic, as well as on Renaissance Italy and northern Europe; additionally, she offers a course on the history of European dress and hair from the Renaissance through the present.
+Her research focuses particularly on the 15th century, especially the work of Jan van Eyck and Rogier van der Weyden, and involves topics such as hair and dress, including a study of earrings and the meaning of body hair in art; imagery involving gender, especially as related to breastfeeding, birthing and childhood; Adam and Eve narratives; and the iconography of Mary Magdalene in both northern Europe and Italy in the 14th through 16th centuries.
+With regard to the latter, she is currently working on narrative cycles of Mary Magdalene in late Gothic and Renaissance Italy.

 - 2006-2007, awarded the Ralph A. Ciancio Award for Excellence in Teaching

 - 2001-2007, awarded the William R. Kenan Chair for Liberal Arts

 - 2001, selected by Skidmore College to be the Edwin Moseley Speaker

 - "Gender, Dress, and Franciscan Tradition in the Mary Magdalene Chapel at San Francesco, Assisi,” forthcoming in Gesta 58, no. 1 (April 2019).